Islandora-Collaboration-Group/ISLE/docs/optional-components/automated-testing.md

 * 1-6	Able to view Tomcat admin panel for image-services container?
     * Covered by isle-services.feature "imageservices online
 * 1-7	Able to view Cantaloupe admin panel for image-services container?
     * Covered by isle-services.feature "imageservices online"
-* 1-8	Able to view Adore-djatoka admin panel for image-services container?
-    * Covered by isle-services.feature "imageservices online"
 * 1-9	Able to view Tomcat admin panel for fedora container?
     * Covered by isle-services.feature "fedora online"